hashicorp/terraform-provider-aws/website/docs/r/wafv2_web_acl.html.markdown

 The `body` block supports the following arguments:

-* `oversize_handling` - (Required) What WAF should do if the body is larger than WAF can inspect.
+* `oversize_handling` - (Optional) What WAF should do if the body is larger than WAF can inspect.
 WAF does not support inspecting the entire contents of the body of a web request when the body exceeds 8 KB (8192 bytes).
 Only the first 8 KB of the request body are forwarded to WAF by the underlying host service.
 Valid values: `CONTINUE`, `MATCH`, `NO_MATCH`.

 #### `cookies`